pibooth/pibooth/README.rst

     # Resolution for camera captures (see picamera modes)
     resolution = (1920, 1080)

-    # Adjust for lighting issues.
-Normal is 100 or 200.
-Dark is 800 max
+    # Adjust for lighting issues (normal is 100 or 200.
+Dark is 800 max)
     iso = 100

     # Rotation of the camera (valid values are 0, 90, 180, and 270)